rm511130/Tanzu-Workshop-TKGI/README.md

 ```

 #
-#### LAB-4C
+#### LAB-5C
 ![](./images/dotnet.png)    ![](./images/docker-tiny.png)    ![](./images/lab.png)

-- Let's use the [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome) image to run the `.NET Core Welcome` program on your Kubernetes cluster.
-We will create a namespace for your `.NET Core Welcome` App.
+- You can either use the [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome) image to run the `.NET Core Welcome to All` program on your Kubernetes cluster, or you can use your customized image `harbor.pks4u.com/library/$user-dotnet-core-welcome:latest` which will display a welcome message just for you.
+In the example below, we will be using the image you uploaded to `Harbor`.

+- We will also create a namespace just for your `.NET Core Welcome` App.

 - Execute the following commands:

 ```
-kubectl create namespace dotnet-core-welcome kubectl create deployment dotnet-core-welcome --image=rmeira/dotnet-core-welcome -n dotnet-core-welcome kubectl expose deployment dotnet-core-welcome --type=LoadBalancer --target-port=5001 --port=5001 -n dotnet-core-welcome
+kubectl create namespace dotnet-core-welcome kubectl create deployment dotnet-core-welcome --image=harbor.pks4u.com/library/"$user"-dotnet-core-welcome:latest -n dotnet-core-welcome kubectl expose deployment dotnet-core-welcome --type=LoadBalancer --target-port=5001 --port=5001 -n dotnet-core-welcome
 ```
 - It takes a minute to create a pod, a load balancer and to expose a K8s service.
 You can see the pod being created using the following command: